 GeoSciML-Portrayal features are analogous to GeoSciML MappedFeatures, with additional text attributes for human consumption, a flatted-relation view of the age, and assignment to a single lithology.
 The lite schema consists of ‘free-text’ fields and identifier fields.
 In robust services the free-text fields will contain well-structured summaries of data in a format suitable for reading by the intended users.
 Identifier fields should contain identifiers for concepts in a controlled vocabulary (for example CGI Simple Lithology (http://resource.geosciml.org/classifier/cgi/lithology/)) that specify representative thematic properties.
 Inclusion of these standardized identifiers enables interoperability across services.
 Ideally these should be URIs that can be resolved to obtain machine-processable or human-readable representations of the identified concepts.

 In addition, each feature includes an (optional) identifier for a specification, which is a resource containing a description of that particular feature.
 In many cases, the descriptions will be the same for all geometries assigned to the same map unit or classified as the same kind of contact or structure.
 If more complete information is available, different descriptions may be associated with subsets of features of the same type that are portrayed with the same symbol.
 In the most extreme case, each feature might have a unique description that captures the full spatial variability of a geologic unit or structure.
 Following the standard patterns of web architecture, the specification_uri should be resolvable to obtain one or more representations of that description.
 For maximum interoperability, one of these representations should be a GeoSciML encoded description of the feature, but other encodings might also be available, for example HTML web pages, other XML schema, or JSON.
-For those familiar with the GeoSciML Basic package, the specification_uri property is equivalent to the specification association from MappedFeature to GeologicFeature.s
+For those familiar with the GeoSciML Basic package, the specification_uri property is equivalent to the specification association from MappedFeature to GeologicFeature.

+Property mapping

+Lite properties are mapped to existing GeoSciML properties.
+Values from GeoSciML complex properties are converted into GML SF-0 valid basic types (OGC 10-100r2, Clause 8.4.4.1).
+Different transformations scenarios are possible.

+The GeoSciML property is already a basic type and the value is used as-is

+A representative element of the complex type is used.
+For example; only SWE:Category::value.

+The value is constructred from several fields merged into a single string representation.

+Lite properties cardinalities are also limited to 0..1 while GeoSciML properties are often multiple.
+Some lite properties are designed to represent expliticly one particular occurrence, such as GeologicUnitView::representativeOlderAge_uri, which is the oldest age.
+Others are more suggestive and require the judgement of the data provider, such as GeologicUnitView::representativeLithology_uri.
+In some situations, a representation can be created by merging the content of several properties into a single parsable string (eg, CSV) or more complex text structures.

+For each GeoSciML-lite view, a table provides the mapping between lite and GeoSciML properties.
+The mapping is expressed in OCL syntax as a path from the base type of the view to the property where the value resides in GeoSciML.

+Example